Opohass/Portfolio/README.md

 # Portfolio
-Showcasing my works, finished or not XP
+Showcasing my works, finished or not.
 Go to https://Opohass.pythonanywhere.com/ for a look at an uncomplete website